TrueWinter/TwilioCallRouter/README.md

 All numbers are converted to E.164 numbers, which may have a different format to your country's usual international calling prefix.
 To call internationally, drop the leading `0` (if it exists) and prepend the number with `+` or `00` and then the country code. `00` will automatically be replaced with `+` before calling.

 For example, if calling the UK number `02079460123`, call `00442079460123`.

+### Cost

+Certain configurations of TwilioCallRouter will incur a cost.
+While I have tried to document this wherever possible, it is your responsibility to review and understand Twilio's pricing before using TwilioCallRouter.